freifunk-gluon/gluon/docs/user/getting_started.rst

 to sign the generated module repository).

 By default, Gluon will handle the generation and handling of the keys itself.
-When making firmware releases based on Gluon, it might make sense to store the the keypair, so updating the module repository later is possible.
+When making firmware releases based on Gluon, it might make sense to store the keypair, so updating the module repository later is possible.

 The location the keys are stored at and read from can be changed